 - Fill out a Special Student (Non-Degree) Application.
 To submit the application, you will need the name and course number of the class that you would like to enroll in, as well as the name of the course instructor.

 - Be in touch with the instructor about your interest in taking their course.
 Should they approve of your enrollment, ask that they email Carrie Robertson at firstname.lastname@example.org with the approval.

 - Provide a final undergraduate transcript with your bachelor's degree conferred.
 The transcript can be uploaded to the Special Student (Non-Degree) Application or sent directly to Carrie Robertson from the degree-granting institution.

 - Pay for your course(s) in full on or before the final day of registration.

 Academic Record as a Special Student

-  An academic record is maintained for each special student, and the student's work will be graded and recorded in accordance with the prevailing policies of the Graduate School.
+An academic record is maintained for each special student and the student's work will be graded and recorded in accordance with the prevailing policies of the Graduate School.
 Credit earned as a special student will be reported, at the student's request, to other institutions.
 The dean of the Graduate School of Arts and Sciences may refuse to reregister any special student whose work is, in the judgment of the dean, unsatisfactory.
-Each semester, special students must submit to the Graduate School a completed Instructor's Approval Form in order to register for a course.

 If you decide in the future to seek admission to a graduate program as a degree candidate, you will be doing so in competition with all other applicants for admission to that program.
 Admission to graduate study as a degree candidate is highly competitive.
 Prior status as a special student does not imply any promise of later admission as a degree candidate.
 If admission is gained as a degree candidate, credits earned as a special student may not necessarily apply toward the degree.
 Normally, no more than two courses taken for credit may be transferable if the student is admitted to a master's, doctoral or postbaccalaureate program.